Dave Grohl Wants You to “F--king Smile” Over This Foo Fighters Tribute to Taylor Hawkins - E! Online

 So he gathered quite the lineup to honor Hawkins' legacy.

-Joan Jett and Blink 182's Travis Barker performed rousing renditions of "Cherry Bomb" and "Bad Reputation," Miley Cyrus went note for note with Def Leppard's Joe Elliot on "Photograph" and Pink joined if we are bolding the other bands, let's bold queen Queen's Brian May and Roger Taylor to front "Somebody to Love," a song Hawkins frequently performed at Foo Fighters' concerts.
+Joan Jett and Blink 182's Travis Barker performed rousing renditions of "Cherry Bomb" and "Bad Reputation," Miley Cyrus went note for note with Def Leppard's Joe Elliot on "Photograph" and Pink joined Queen's Brian May and Roger Taylor to front "Somebody to Love," a song Hawkins frequently performed at Foo Fighters' concerts.

-At the request of Hawkins' wife, Alison Hawkins, May sang an acoustic version of Freddie Mercury's "Love of My Life" and Alanis Morissette—who Hawkins played for her band before he joined Foo Fighters— delivered one of the most emotionally powerful moments of the show with a passionate performance of "You Oughta Know."
+At the request of Hawkins' wife, Alison Hawkins, May sang an acoustic version of Freddie Mercury's "Love of My Life" and Alanis Morissette—Hawkins played for her band before he joined Foo Fighters—delivered one of the most emotionally powerful moments of the show with a passionate performance of "You Oughta Know."

 To close out the 53-song night, which comes 24 days after the band honored him in London, the Foo Fighters took the stage for a 12-song set featuring guest drummers, comedian Dave Chappelle and Hawkins' 16-year-old son Shane Hawkins.